History of pawnbroking: The Netherlands and Belgium

 The montes de piedad were undermined by the French Revolution but were re-established under French dominion, and for many years the laws governing them were altered by the French, Dutch and Belgian governments.
-Pawnbroking is regulated by an 1848 law, supplemented by an 1891 constitution for the Brussels mont de pit dating from.
+Pawnbroking is regulated by an 1848 law, supplemented by an 1891 constitution for the Mont-de-Piété of the city of Brussels dating from.

 The working capital of these official pawnshops is furnished by charitable institutions or the municipalities, but the Brussels one possesses a certain capital of its own in addition.
-The rate of interest charged in various parts of the country varies from 4 to 16%, but in Brussels it is usually less than half the maximum.
-The management is very similar to that of the French monts de pit, but the arrangements are much more favorable to the borrower.
-The ordinary limit of loans is I2o.
-In Antwerp, there is an anonymous pawnshop, where the customer need not give his name or any other particulars.
+In het Nederlands, the rate of interest charged in various parts of the country varies from 4 to 16%.
+In Belgium the rate is around 6,5%.
+The management is very similar to that of the French Monts-de-Piété (crédit municipaux), but the arrangements are much more favorable to the borrower.
+The initial term of a loan contract is unually 6 or 12 months.
 In the Netherlands, private pawnbrokers flourish side by side with the municipal Banken van Leening, nor are there any limitations upon the interest that may be charged.
 The rules of the official institutions are very similar to those of the monts de pit in the Latin countries, and unredeemed pledges are sold publicly 15 months after being pawned.
 A large proportion of the advances are made upon gold and diamonds; workmen's tools are not taken in pledge, and the amount lent varies from 8d. upwards.
 On condition of finding such sum of money as may be required for working capital over and above loans from public institutions, and the caution money deposited by the city officials, the municipality receives the profits.